meshtastic/enclosures/TTGO/T-Beam/M8N/README.md

 ## NOTICE

-These are not PCB component level measurments.
-It was made via manual mesaurments for prominent components that may influence the enclosure deisgn.
-The accuracy is within reliable margins for enclosure design, however it is not intended to serve as a pcb level accurate elenctornics reference
+These are not PCB component level measurements.
+It was made via manual measurements for prominent components that may influence the enclosure design.
+The accuracy is within reliable margins for enclosure design, however it is not intended to serve as a pcb level accurate electronics reference

 ## Credits